-When it comes to data-driven Performance Marketing, attribution, efficient publisher reporting and payment, incrementality, taking affiliate programs global, mobile tracking and optimization and pretty much anything related to affiliate marketing, the Impact Radius team is on top of their game.
+When it comes to data-driven affiliate marketing, attribution, efficient publisher reporting and payment, incrementality, taking affiliate programs global, mobile tracking and optimization and pretty much anything related to affiliate marketing, the Impact Radius team is on top of their game.

-I sat down with Todd Crawford, co-founder and vice president of Strategic Initiatives at Impact Radius to get a pulse on the state of Performance Marketing and wanted to share with you some of the insightful gems that he conveyed to me.
+We sat down with Todd Crawford, co-founder and vice president of Strategic Initiatives at Impact Radius to get a pulse on the state of Performance Marketing.

 Thanks for taking the time to chat with me, Todd!
 To start us off, can you explain what Impact Radius does?